kurokikaze/moonlands/cards.md

 # Custom prompts

 - Lightning (choosing between two alternatives)
+- Raxis (choosing between two alternatives)
+- Eye of the Storm (choosing between alternatives)
 - Tap Roots (creature not selected in previous prompt)
-- Raxis (between two alternatives)
 - Mirror Pendant (choosing power on Magi)
-- Vulbor (choosing player)
-- Heat Lens (choosing player)
 - Gar (between cards in play in case of tie)
-- Eye of the Storm (choosing between alternatives)

 # Discarding from hand